lptekdev/pve-exporter/Readme.md

 Change the name of the config file to config.yaml (system is still in developing and has hardcoded the name of the file to load the Proxmox configurations) \
 Currently, system collects only the following metrics for the Proxmox nodes: \

-- Total number of CPUs of the PVE node
+- Total number of CPUs of the PVE node (number)
-- Status of the PVE node
+- Status of the PVE node (1 if online, 0 for offline)
-- Total RAM memory used on PVE node
+- Total RAM memory used on PVE node (bytes)
-- Total CPU usage of the PVE node
+- Total CPU usage of the PVE node (seconds)

 \
 Exporter can retrieve metrics from all nodes within the cluster, adding the necessary label value regarding this. \